 reviewed by Associate Dean Kevin Kelly.
 Please note that you need to

 obtain prior approval for all the courses you intend to take in order to ensure that the foreign law credits can be transferred.
 The student must also submit a proposed written plan to Dean Kelly defining the educational objectives the student seeks to achieve during the period of study abroad.
-The foreign institution must appoint an academic advisor to supervise and monitor the student's study at the institution.
+The foreign institution must appoint an academic adviser to supervise and monitor the student's study at the institution.
 The foreign institution shall confirm in writing that the student's educational objectives can be achieved at that institution.
 The student must be fluent in the language of instruction.

 Note: This form must be completed by those students who are planning to design their own program abroad and are not participating in a regular law school exchange program